bnadav/scraper/README.md

 |  DELET    | api/v1/pages/:id |                           | Destroy     |

 Response data is formatted in JSON format.
+Note: The current version *always* returns JSON formatted responses.
+This can be easily fixed and extended in future versions !

 Each method is described briefly: